geodebreaker/gbb/README.md

 If you would like, you could use a thumbdrive with an old version of chromeos to use different exploits.

 If you would like to use different flags, you can use [this tool](https://binbashbanana.github.io/gbbflaginator/) to find the value and put that into the command as a second argument

+use [this mrchromebox.tech tool](https://docs.mrchromebox.tech/docs/fwscript.html) to update the firmware in other ways once you have booted into devmode and entered the VT2 (ctrl + alt + f2)